 Our choice of individual investment securities is limited to the Canadian market where we seldom use investment funds (only for small portfolios).
 For the international market, we generally use index investment products and, exceptionally, investment funds.

 M. Dalpé goes abroad on average every two years to meet in person the various managers who advise him or manage the funds of his clients invested in those markets, and with whom he has frequent telephone conversations.
-For example, he was in India in 2005, in China in 2007, and in Hong Kong, Macau, Mumbai and Dubai in 2010, and Singapore and Kaula Lumpur in 2011.
+For example, he was in India in 2005, in China in 2007, and in Hong Kong, Macau, Mumbai and Dubai in 2010, Singapore and Kaula Lumpur in 2011, Taiwan, Seoul and Manila in 2013, and Hong Kong and Tokyo in 2016.